 The stock structure of scallops in New Zealand waters is uncertain.
-For the purposes of this assessment, SCA 1 is assumed to be a single biological stock, although the extent to which the various beds or populations are separate reproductively or functionally is not known.
+For the purposes of the SCA lassessments, SCA 1 is assumed to be a single biological stock, although the extent to which the various beds or populations are separate reproductively or functionally is not known.